Hilda Mary Woods: Career

-The doctor wearing the uniform of a captain in the Royal Army Medical Corps who hired Hilda Woods was Major Greenwood, whose role in the development of medical statistics and epidemiology during the first half of the 20th century is well documented.
-From 1916 until 1933, Hilda Woods worked alongside Greenwood.
+From 1916 until 1933, Woods worked alongside Major Greenwood, chair of Epidemiology and Vital Statistics at the London School of Hygiene and Tropical Medicine.
+Greenwood was an important figure in the development of epidemiology in Britain.

-Woods was initially employed until the end of 1919 to enable Greenwood and Woods (1919) to co-author ‘A report on the incidence of industrial accidents upon individuals with special reference to multiple accidents’, which was highly cited.
+Woods was initially employed until the end of 1919 to work with Greenwood on ‘A report on the incidence of industrial accidents upon individuals with special reference to multiple accidents’, which was highly cited.
+In 1926, she was elected a fellow in the Royal Statistical Society.

 In February 1928, Greenwood and Woods transferred to the Division of Epidemiology and Vital Statistics at the LSHTM.
 Woods was appointed as Assistant Lecturer on the permanent staff of the University of London, the first female lecturer at the LSHTM.
 As well as giving lectures on epidemiology and vital statistics to medical postgraduates taking the Diploma in Public Health course, she had responsibility for the practical classes.
+Together with her statistician colleague, William Thomas Russell, Woods co-authored the first British textbook on medical statistics, Introduction to Medical Statistics, which was first published in 1931.
+The book was designed to serve as an introductory text for students studying for the Diploma in Public Health.

-While at the LSHTM, Hilda Woods published papers on respiratory disease (Woods, 1927, 1928a), scarlet fever and diphtheria (Woods, 1928b), as well as a methodological paper (Woods, 1929) that compared analytic and graphical methods for interpolation in life tables.
-In Greenwood's Divisional report for 1933, Woods' last year at the LSHTM, he described Dr. Hilda M Woods’“Epidemiological Study of Scarlet Fever in England and Wales since 1900”, as the Division’s most important paper.
+While at the LSHTM, Hilda Woods also published papers on respiratory disease (Woods, 1927, 1928a), scarlet fever and diphtheria (Woods, 1928b), as well as a methodological paper (Woods, 1929) that compared analytic and graphical methods for interpolation in life tables.
+In Greenwood's Divisional report for 1933, Woods' last year at the LSHTM, he described Woods’ “Epidemiological Study of Scarlet Fever in England and Wales since 1900”, as the Division’s most important paper.

-Hilda Woods's tenure at the LSHTM came to an end in 1933 following her engagement to Roger Fowke, a prominent businessman in Ceylon, where she was married.
-Having lost her fiancé 18 years earlier, Hilda Woods suffered yet another tragic loss when her husband, aged 53 years, died suddenly, from septicaemia, in February 1934 two months into their marriage.
+Woods' tenure at the LSHTM came to an end in 1933 following her engagement to Roger Fowke, a prominent businessman in Ceylon, where she was married.
+Having lost her fiancé 18 years earlier, Woods suffered yet another tragic loss when her husband, aged 53 years, died suddenly, from septicaemia, in February 1934 two months into their marriage.

 Many would have returned home in despair, but Woods immersed herself in important medical and social services of various kinds in Ceylon: as a member of the 1934 Ceylon Government Commission to study factory conditions and to advise on a new Factory Act.
 Also in 1934 she helped to compile and draft, as part of the Ceylon* Government Commission on Malaria, a statistical report on the epidemic.
 Both appointments led to reports tabled in the British and Ceylon Parliaments.
-Hilda Fowke also organized temporary hospitals during the height of the malaria epidemic and later organized a new department for studying disease prevalences in Ceylon.
+Woods also organised temporary hospitals during the height of the malaria epidemic and later organised a new department for studying disease prevalences in Ceylon.

+In the later 1930s, Woods sought health care in England, and war broke out before she had recovered.
+During the war she undertook investigations in nutrition for the Ministry of Food.
+One of those was an experiment randomising institutionalised girls to either fortified or ordinary chocolate, the results of which were published in 1943.